Aref7792/Spiking_MM_DQN/README.md

 This repository includes two versions of the implementation:

-1. Submitted Code — the exact version included during the conference submission (located in `/Submitted_Code`).
+1. **Submitted Code** — the exact version included during the conference submission (located in `/Submitted_Code`).
-2. Modular Implementation — a cleaner, extensible, and maintainable version intended as the long-term official release.
+2. **Modular Implementation** — a cleaner, extensible, and maintainable version intended as the long-term official release.

 The project supports two gymnasium-based autonomous driving environments:
-- Multi-lane Highway
+- **Multi-lane Highway**
-- Roundabout Navigation
+- **Roundabout Navigation**

-Both scenarios involve driving interactions that require fast temporal reasoning and multimodal fusion.
+Both scenarios involve multi-agent interactions requiring fast temporal reasoning and multi-modal fusion.

 ---